School Wellness Symposium (2026)

 Physicians: Children’s National Hospital designates this live activity for a maximum of 2.5 AMA PRA Category 1 Credit(s)TM for physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Psychologists: Continuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
 The APA CEP Office maintains responsibility for the content of the programs.
-All confirmed participants will earn 2.5 CE credit(s) (Instructional Level, Intermediate Learning) upon successful completion of the learning event and evaluation.
+All confirmed participants will earn 2.5 CE credit(s) (Instructional Level: Intermediate Learning) upon successful completion of the learning event and evaluation.

 Social Workers: As a Jointly Accredited Organization, Children’s National Hospital is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 Social workers completing this course receive 2.5 general continuing education credit(s).